top material - advanced engineering

 We launched our innovative garden beds to the public in 2012, introducing the first metal garden beds available in the USA.
-With many thousands of installations nationwide, the first of our garden beds shipped continue to thrive today, showcasing their durability and engineering.
+With tens of thousands of installations nationwide, the first of our garden beds installed continue to thrive today, showcasing their durability and engineering.
 Our proprietary 3-rung support system is designed to handle the full weight of soil and vegetation, offering unmatched stability.
 Unlike other beds, which may have only one or no support rods at the extensions, our system is meticulously engineered to withstand the heavy pressure at critical points, proving itself time and again as a reliable choice.

-Constructed with 26-gauge sidewalls and 18-gauge corners, all securely fastened with heavy-duty nuts and bolts, these beds are built to last.
+Constructed with 23-gauge sidewalls and 18-gauge corners, all securely fastened with heavy-duty nuts and bolts, these beds are built to last.
 The corner brackets are firmly connected to the support rungs at each modular section, ensuring long-term stability.
 Without these sectional corner brackets at the rungs, other systems can’t maintain their integrity over time, making our support system essential for long and wide garden beds.

 Our metal garden beds have stood the test of time, enduring extreme weather conditions including winter storms, tropical storms, and hurricanes without damage.
 After Hurricane Laura, one of our customers shared, "FYI my two metal garden beds just survived a hit from Laura.
 They didn't move and had no damage.
 I can't say that about the rest of my house."